bcdlabsysu/bcdlabsysu-en/_pages/home.md

 Thank you for your interest and support!

-If you or your child(ren) would like to participate in our studies, [click here！](https://bcdlabsysu.github.io/bcdlabsysu/contact_us/)
+If you and/or your child(ren) would like to participate in our studies, [click here！](https://bcdlabsysu.github.io/bcdlabsysu/contact_us/)

 If you would like to join our lab, [click here！](https://bcdlabsysu.github.io/bcdlabsysu/contact_us/)